Land for Wildlife program guidelines

 At Council's discretion, the following activities will result in deregistration from the program or be ineligible for future financial support:

-- clearing native vegetation, excluding approved fire access tracks, on the property and/or clearing works previously funded by Council.
+- Unlawful clearing of native vegetation on the property and/or clearing works previously funded by Council.

 Loan items